Templo Mayor © AlejandroLinaresGarcia

-Templo Mayor (Great Temple) was the principal temple of the Aztecs, believed to mark the centre of the universe.
-It was part of the sacred complex of the ancient city of Tenochtitlan, and today it has been excavated to show the multiple layers of construction, viewed from a raised walkway with extra explanatory material available in the form of audio guides and tour guides.
-The temple was first built in 1375, and enlarged several times, each rebuilding accompanied by a frenzied bloody sacrifice of captured warriors to rededicate the sacred area.
-At the centre is a platform on which stands a sacrificial stone in front of the shrine to the tribal god, Huizilopochtli.
-Within the site is the excellent Museo del Templo Mayor, a museum displaying artefacts from the original site and providing an overview of Aztec civilisation.
-The most important display is the first artefact to be discovered on the site, the great wheel-like stone carving of the Aztec goddess of the moon, Coyilxauhqui.
-The entrance fee covers admission to both the museum and the archaeological site.
-Photography is permitted, but there is an additional charge for those wanting to take video footage.
-There is a book store and museum shop for those wanting to buy souvenirs.
+Templo Mayor was the principal temple of the Aztecs, believed to mark the centre of the universe.
+It was part of the sacred complex of the ancient city of Tenochtitlan, and today it has been excavated to show the multiple layers of construction.
+The temple was first built in 1375 and enlarged several times, each rebuilding accompanied by a bloody sacrifice of captured warriors to rededicate the sacred area.
+Within the site is the excellent Museo del Templo Mayor, displaying artefacts from the original site including a great wheel-like stone carving of the Aztec goddess of the moon, Coyilxauhqui.

 Telephone: +52 55 4040 5600

 Opening times: Tuesday to Sunday 9am to 5pm.